torstenroeder/turbopascal/README.md

 # turbopascal

 This is a vintage collection of some early programming work in Turbo Pascal.

 ## Bio

-A collection of implementations of John Horton Conway's Game of Life from the 1970s.
+A collection of implementations of Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

+## EVOLUTE

+A [predator-prey simulation](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) in two variants, featuring rabbits, wolves, and humans.

 ## Thron